 We follow the Associated Press Stylebook for Gleaner style, with the exception that we follow the Chicago Manual of Style for book titles, magazine titles, musical works, footnotes, etc.

-Feature and Column Style: Everything is spelled out — nothing is abbreviated.
-That includes names, book and magazine titles, Bible verses, months and states.
-Proper personal names are spelled out completely in first use.
+Feature and Column Style: Proper personal names are spelled out completely in first use.
 First or last names are acceptable for second use depending on article style.

-News: The following may be abbreviated: months, states.
-Please refer to the Associated Press Stylebook for other questions.
+News: Please refer to the Associated Press Stylebook for other questions.
 Proper personal names are spelled out completely in first use, with last names for second use.
 If two or more people with the same last name are mentioned, then use first name in second mention.
-News article headlines or subheads should form an active phrase of no more than 5–8 words: "Pathfinders Wash Windows in Spokane," NOT "Clean Windows, Warm Hearts."
+EXCEPTION: in family announcements, use the first name.
+News article headlines or subheads should form an active phrase of no more than 5–8 words: “Pathfinders Wash Windows in Spokane,” NOT “Clean Windows, Warm Hearts.”
 Photo captions must use complete information in order to stand alone without article context.

-Abbreviations: Abbreviations of months and states can be used for news stories and announcements.
+Abbreviations: Abbreviations of months can be used for dates.
+Eg: Oct.
+22, 1844.

-On first mention, spell out the name of organizations.
-Abbreviations are allowed on subsequent mentions if the abbreviation follows the initial mention in parentheses.
-Eg: The Upper Columbia Conference (UCC) welcomed a new president.
+Spell out names on first reference (e.g. school and conference names), then abbreviate on next reference where appropriate.
+Eg: The Upper Columbia Conference welcomed a new president.
 The new president came to UCC from Florida Conference.

 Academic degrees: Use full spelling if necessary to use: bachelor’s degree; a master’s; Bachelor of Arts; Master of Science.